Govt cuts windfall tax on fuel export, raises levy on domestic crude oil | Headlines

 - India

-The government on Tuesday evening cut the windfall tax on diesel and ATF in line with softening international petroleum product prices but raised the duty on domestically produced crude oil.
+The government has cut the windfall tax on diesel and ATF in line with softening international petroleum product prices but raised the duty on domestically produced crude oil.

-While the tax on export of diesel was cut to Rs 5 per litre from Rs 11, that on jet fuel (ATF) was scrapped, an official notification showed.
+While the tax on the export of diesel was cut to Rs 5 per litre from Rs 11, that on jet fuel (ATF) was scrapped, according to an official notification issued on Tuesday evening.

 Export of petrol will continue to attract nil tax.